agentm/project-m36/docs/reaching_out_of_the_tarpit.markdown

 "Out of the Tarpit" recommends the relational model not only in its customary backend role, but throughout the application because the relational model is:

 * **declarative**: thus removing accidental complexity (such as accidental ordering)
-* **restricted**: the paper makes it clear that if a programming language allows a programmer to do something less-than-savory, then that misfeature will be used
+* **restricted**: removing mistaken features; if a programming language allows a programmer to do something less-than-savory, then that misfeature will be used

 and provides ([p.37](http://shaffner.us/cs/papers/tarpit.pdf)):

 * **structure**: a closed world system whereby all data is represented by relations
 * **manipulation**: a means to simulate mutation of the application state over time
 * **data integrity**: constraints which prevent illogical data constructions
-* **data independence**: the logical and physical representations of state are clearly separated
+* **data independence**: logical and physical representations of state which are clearly separated

 The relational model is a mathematical model for storing and manipulating "essential state" ([p.25](http://shaffner.us/cs/papers/tarpit.pdf)).
 As a mathematical model, it not beholden to any specific implementation or quirks.